infra-io/postar/README.en.md

 Postar has two ways to get binary:

-1. Invoking `./build.sh` in the root of source code will generate target directory, which contains all binary files.
+1. Invoking `make build` in the root of source code will generate target directory, which contains all binary files.

 2. Building by `go build` (or running by `go run`) in `cmd/postar`, see `go`.

-_Notice: Default config file is `./postar.ini`, default log output directory is `./log/service.log`._
+_Notice: Default config file is `./postar.ini`, default log output directory is `./log/postar.log`._

 > Want to know how to use?
 See [_examples](_examples).